 On this page you will find a list of questions that we regularly get asked at the start of a school year.
-We will try to answer them as best we can but due to the Covid 19 situation, we may not be able to give you full information at this time.
-Please bear with us and we will update the information whenever possible.

 What should I be doing with my child before they start school?